Enaxom/Cours/English/interview.md

 great managers
 open minded and open to the sugestions

-## What do you like most about your current position?

-## What do you like least about your current position?

-## What are your hobbies?

 ## How do you keep yourself organized?
 takes a lot of note and use an agenda not organized in his personal life, just at work